-Harmonization in the field of capacity services and offering bundled products are two key elements towards further market integration in the region.
-A common understanding of what bundled products cover (e.g. "single contract hub-to-hub products" or "two or multi-contract products with central platform for capacity requests and single nomination") is crucial for the development of coherent platform concepts in the region.
+Harmonization in the field of capacity services and offer of bundled products are two key elements towards further market integration in the region.
+A common understanding of what is meant by bundled products (e.g. "single contract hub-to-hub products" or "two or multicontract products with central platform for capacity requests and single nomination") is crucial for the development of coherent platform models in the region.